ihabshea/bullet/README.md

 # bullet
-An implementation for a bullet object build in Java.
+An implementation for a bullet object in Java.